 Vacations and Holidays

-Students receive one week of vacation at the end of August and two weeks over Christmas.
+Students receive three weeks of vacation starting at the end of August and two weeks over Christmas.
 Holiday time off is the same as the Teen Missions staff—Good Friday and the Thanksgiving weekend.
 Students will need to arrange their own transportation to and from the airport.

-There is a phone available in the lounge for student to use during their free time.
+Students may have Cell phones, but must switch them off during class time.
+There is a phone available in the lounge for student to use.
 Teen Missions phone lines are for business and must stay open for business and overseas calls.
 Students may receive personal calls on business lines only in the case of an emergency.
-Students may have Cell phones, but must switch them off during work, class and study times.
-During Boot Camp time Cell phones are not permitted on property.

 Vehicle owners are responsible for car insurance, and must have a valid driver’s license.
 Students may not to borrow other student’s cars while at BMW.